exonum/exonum-doc/src/architecture/serialization.md

   The data set must be presented in only one way.
 Required for uniqueness of the hash of data.

+- **Schema-based verification**
+  It should be possible to set the data scheme and check the message for compliance with the scheme (this allows to [check](validation-rules) the received message before reading its content).
+The scheme should not allow the presence of optional fields.
+In the Exonum serialization format the scheme is stored separately from the serializable data.

 - **All-or-nothing approach to correctness**
   Reading the fields does not happen until the validation is complete.
   Validation on message reading can not be lazy: first [check](validation-rules)